 Mold can be great when cheese is involved.
 Vegetables, not so much.

-With mold I would error on the side of caution and toss it all out if the cauliflower was really tightly wrapped.
+With mold I would error on the side of caution and toss it all out if the cauliflower was really tightly wrapped in plastic wrap.
 I might cut of a good portion of it if I wasn't in sealed in plastic.
 In most cases, it's time to get a new head of cauliflower.

 Recommendation - Toss!

-Cauliflower is one of the better storing fresh veggies.
+Uncooked cauliflower is one of the better storing fresh veggies.
 Broccoli will usually go bad a lot quicker than cauliflower.
 I have had cauliflower in my fridge for 2-3 weeks and it was still edible.
+The best place to store it is in the crisper drawer of your fridge.

-If you leave it out it won't last quite as long, maybe 2-4 days.
+If you leave it out at room temperature it won't last quite as long, maybe a couple of days.
 If you are limited on fridge space you can leave it out when you bring it home from the store, especially if you are going to cook it in the next day or two.

 Most cauliflower comes with the leaves already cut off mostly unless you are buying jacket cauliflower which has much of the leaves still attached.